Four-day Gandhara Festival To Sensitize World About Buddhist Heritage In Pakistan - UrduPoint

 Besides, arranging the visits of the international participants to some 20 Buddhist sites in KP, the Gandhara art would also be put on display to draw the visitors' attention toward their heritage, owned by the province.

-He said the festival would help the province in attracting foreign and local investment in tourism sector, adding that the Buddhist countries could play pivotal role in upgrading their sacred sites.
+He said the festival would help the province to attract foreign and local investment in tourism sector, adding that the Buddhist countries could play pivotal role in upgrading their sacred sites.

-He said the government had already earmarked Rs 2 billion in the current budget to upgrade and preserve the religious sites scattered across the province.
+He said the government had already earmarked Rs two billion in the current budget to upgrade and preserve the religious sites scattered across the province.

 Some 20 sites had been upgraded while more 20 sites were identified for the purpose, he added.